 As defined within NI 52-109, our CEO and CFO are responsible for establishing and maintaining internal control over financial reporting ("ICFR").
 Our designed ICFR provides reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with Generally Accepted Accounting Principles ("GAAP").
-The framework behind the design of the Company's ICFR was the Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-A control system, no matter how well conceived or operated, can provide only reasonable, not absolute, assurance that the objectives of the control system will be met, and it should not be expected that the control system will prevent all errors or fraud.
+The framework behind the design of the Company's ICFR was the Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
+Based on the COSO Framework, an evaluation of the effectiveness of the Company's ICFR was carried out under the supervision of the CEO and CFO.
+Based on this evaluation, the CEO and CFO have concluded that the Company's ICFR is effectively designed and operating as at December 31, 2020.

+While the CEO and CFO have concluded that ICFR is effective, a control system, no matter how well conceived or operated, can provide only reasonable, not absolute, assurance that the objectives of the control system will be met, and it should not be expected that the control system will prevent all errors or fraud.

-There have been no changes in our existing DC&P or ICFR during the period ended October 31, 2020, which have materially affected or are reasonably likely to materially affect the Company's ICFR.
+There have been no changes in our existing DC&P or ICFR during the period ended December 31, 2020, which have materially affected or are reasonably likely to materially affect the Company's ICFR.